Week 11

 3. Action-reaction pairs (Ex.
 21.3)

 4. Two astronauts play tug-of war in outer space.
 Astronaut A has a mass of 200 kg.
 Astronaut B has a mass of 150 kg.
-Astronaut A pulls the rope connecting them with a force of 20 Newtons.
+Astronaut A pulls the rope connecting them with a force of 20 Newtons. (a) What is the acceleration of astronaut B? (b) What is the force acting on astronaut A? (c) What is the acceleration of astronaut A? (d) If the rope is 100 meters long when do the astronauts hit each other?

-1. A100 gram hockey puck slides across the ice at a speed of 10 m/s due east.
+5. A100 gram hockey puck slides across the ice at a speed of 10 m/s due east.
 A hockey player strikes the puck with a force of 30 Newtons for 0.01 seconds.
 The force is directed due west.
 What is the final velocity of the puck after the force is done acting?
 What if the force, instead was directed due north?
-Solution.

-Force and Rotation Lab (13 videos):
+Force and Rotation Lab:

 Physics 1